We like: Good cleaning performance. Powerful motor. Lightweight. Conservative design. Instant hand tool use.

-More technical details for this carpet cleaner can be found on the Bissell website, and you can compare this model to another Bissell carpet cleaner here.
+More technical details for this carpet cleaner can be found on the Bissell website, and you can compare this model to others in the Bissell carpet cleaner range here.

 I purchased a Bissell cleaner because I wanted something different from a Vax.
 Very impressed so far.
 Also think it looks better.
 Would recommend.

-After seeing the cleaner in action in-store, I decided it had all I wanted in a cleaner, the size, manouvrebility is good and the price was a bonus.
+After seeing the cleaner in action in-store, I decided it had all I wanted in a cleaner, the size, manoeuvrability is good and the price was a bonus.
 Would recommend this to anyone who wants clean carpets with the minimum of hassle.